Skip to main content

 If you are petitioning to classify your spouse as a K-3 nonimmigrant, did you provide the following?

-• A copy of the Form I-797C, Notice of Action, showing you have filed Form I-130, Petition for Alien Relative, on behalf of your spouse; and
+• A copy of the Form I-797C, Notice of Action, showing you have filed Form I-130, Petition for Alien Relative, on behalf of your spouse (unless the Form I-129F and I-130 are concurrently filed); and

 Form Filing Tips